Performance-enhancing substance: Prohormones

 Also known as anabolic steroid precursors, they promote lean body mass.
-Once in the body, these precursors are converted to testosterone and because they increase endogenous testosterone.
+Once in the body, these precursors are converted to testosterone and increase endogenous testosterone.
 The desired effects of steroid precursors however, are often not seen as they do not bind well to androgen receptors.
 Examples of prohormones include norandrostendione, androstenediol, and dehydroepiandrosterone (DHEA).
 These steroids have little desired effect compared to anabolic steroids, but have the same side effects.
 Androstenedione in 2005 became classified as a controlled substance by WADA, however DHEA can still be obtained legally as an over-the-counter nutritional supplement.

 History

 While the use of PEDs has expanded in recent times, the practice of using substances to improve performance has been around since the Ancient Olympic Games.
-In the Olympic Games of 668 BC, Charmis had consumed a diet consisting of dried figs which was a significant factor in winning the 200-yard stade race.
-Ancient Greek athletes at the time also incorporated stimulants such as wine and brandy into their training routines.
-Stimulants derived from plants (e.g., Cola Nitida, Bufotein, etc.) were used by the Roman Gladiators to overcome injuries and fatigue.
+In the Olympic Games of 668 BC, Charmis had consumed a diet consisting of dried figs which was thought, at the time, to be a significant factor in winning the 200-yard stade race.
+Ancient Greek athletes at the time also incorporated substances such as wine and brandy into their training routines.
+Stimulants derived from plants (e.g., Cola nitida, Bufotein, etc.) were used by the Roman gladiators to overcome injuries and fatigue.

 In the late 19th century as modern medicine and pharmacology were developing, PEDs saw an increase in use.
 Supplements were now exclusively being used to enhance muscular work capacity.
-The main stimulants being used included alcoholic drinks, caffeine, and mixtures created by the athletic trainers (e.g., strychnine tablets made of cocaine and brandy).
-Testosterone was also a commonly taken stimulant, however, it was more difficult to obtain.
-In 1889, a three-week program began where an athlete injected themselves with blood from the testicular veins, semen, and fluids from the testicles of a dog or guinea pig.
-By 1895, it had been assessed that testicular extracts did in fact improve athletic performance by increasing muscular strength.
+The main substances being used included alcoholic drinks, caffeine, and mixtures created by the athletic trainers (e.g., strychnine tablets made of cocaine and brandy).

 In the 20th century, testosterone was isolated and characterized by scientists.
 In 1941, the first record of synthesized testosterone use occurred when a horse was given testosterone which successfully improved its race performance.
 Sports trainers soon after began advocating for testosterone use.
 Images of bodybuilders with massive muscles began circulating which further perpetuated a desire among athletes to use testosterone.
 In 1967, the first prohibited substance list and anti-doping measures were implemented at the 1968 Olympics.

 In the 1980s, the main PEDs were cortisone and anabolic steroids.
-In 1988, the United States Congress establishes the Anti-Drug Abuse Act to criminalize the distribution and possession of non-medical anabolic steroids.
+The United States Congress established the Anti-Drug Abuse Act of 1988 to criminalize the distribution and possession of non-medical anabolic steroids.
 In 1999, WADA was formed to address the escalating use of substances in sports, particularly after the 1998 doping scandal in cycling.